guyinacube/powerapps-docs-pr/articles/guided-learning/learning-create-data-source.md

    ms.topic="get-started-article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="07/31/2017"
+   ms.date="08/06/2017"
    ms.author="v-subohe"/>

 # Create a data source using a formula
-In this section, you'll use a formula to create a data source, which you'll then use to build a gallery in the next section.
-The steps in this section are intended for PowerApps Studio for Windows.
-When using PowerApps Studio for Web, the steps may vary slightly.
+In this topic, you'll use a formula to create a data source, which you'll then use to build a gallery in the next topic.
+The steps in this topic are intended for PowerApps Studio for Windows.
+When using PowerApps Studio for web, the steps may vary slightly.

 ## Collections and records

-In the resources for this section, you'll find a text file named *CollectionDataFormula.txt*.
+In the Guided Learning resources, you'll find a text file named *CollectionDataFormula.txt*.
 This file contains a large formula that you'll use to create a collection that lists the sales figures for different cities.
 The formula uses the **ClearCollect** function, which clears, or deletes, all the records from a collection and then adds a different set of records to the same collection.
 If the collection doesn't exist, it will create the collection.
 In this example, you'll use it to create a collection named **CitySales**.

 **Note:** The data in the text file is formatted specifically for the **ClearCollect** function.
 As an example, the complete row for Seattle sales is shown here: